 Of course, one possible "solution" to the puzzle below is the sequence of "Subtract 1" then "Subtract x" then "Divide by 2" then "Subtract 1"and then finally "Divide by 2" to yield "x = 2".
 A total of five moves to reach the desired state.
 What matters is not the final value of x (which can be eye-balled easily), rather, it is the inquisitive problem-solving process while playing.

 Another practical question is the means by which these kind of educational games can be readily deployed on existing computing platforms to reach the target audience players (in this case, the target audience is presumably 8 to 12 years old primary school students, and why not adults?
 I like playing it too).
-The MIT Scratch software tool is relatively easy (even for 6 years-old) to create games and animations on desktop PC's and laptops, and the end-products are largely accessible through a web browser interface.
-If this were a Facebook game, can it reach a fairly broad audience of age 8 to 12 (since Facebook requires users to be older than 13)?
+The MIT Scratch software tool is relatively easy (even for 6 years-old) to create games and animations on desktop PC's and laptops, and accessible only through a web browser.
+If this were a Facebook game, can it reach K12 students since Facebook requires users to be older than 13?
 If this were a mobile app game, can it reach the target audience who may not have personal mobile devices or audience who only have desktop PC's and laptops?